microsoft/PowerAppsCodeApps/templates/README.md

 You can quickly get started with code apps by creating an app using one of our starter templates.

 To do this, you can use a tool like [degit](https://github.com/Rich-Harris/degit) to scaffold your app.
+Instructions for each of the templates are below.

-Currently, the only template is the "recommended" template.
-Instructions to install it are below.
+## Templates

-## Template - recommended
+### recommended
 [recommended](recommended/README)

 A React-based template with common libraries pre-configured.